pns1123/pns1123.github.io/index.md

 ### Projects
-I like to explore many different ideas.I have found that prioritizing the publishing of a project creates clarity and directs the focus to the essential.
+To me it is better to try many small projects than few big ones.
+I have found that prioritizing the publishing of a project creates clarity and directs the focus to the essential.
 This is why I believe that it is crucial to [ship it!](https://changelog.com/shipit).
 Here you will find my shipped ideas.

 ### Notes (Not a Blog!)